stenzek/duckstation/README.md

  - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.

 ## Downloading and running
-Binaries of DuckStation for Windows x64/ARM64, Linux x86_64/ARM32/ARM64 (in AppImage/Flatpak formats), and macOS Universal Binaries are available via GitHub Releases and are automatically built with every commit/push.
+Binaries of DuckStation for Windows x64/ARM64, Linux x86_64/ARM32/ARM64 (in AppImage format), and macOS Universal Binaries are available via GitHub Releases and are automatically built with every commit/push.

 As per the terms of CC-BY-NC-ND, redistribution of **unmodified releases and code** is permitted.
 However, we would prefer if you linked to https://www.duckstation.org/ instead.
 Please note that pre-configured settings and packages are considered modifications.